ileana-pr/Decentraland-Creator-Academy/README.md

 - **🎛 VideoGuide Component**
   The scene’s “brain.”
 Connects to the shared M1D content network and syncs live playback across all visitors.
 Includes a sleek channel selector UI.

-- **📺 Local Content Support**
+- **📺 Local Video Support**
-  Showcase your own content by adding a playlist to `index.ts`.
+  Showcase your own video by adding a video URL to `index.ts`.
 A “Venue Content” button appears automatically in the UI for a seamless blend of global and local programming.

 - **🌀 Custom Mesh Screen**
   A high-performance, procedurally curved mesh screen for vibrant playback and excellent framerate — even under heavy scene load.